 Theoffers developers secure transactions with 3D Secure, tokenization for easier future payments and seamless recurring transactions.

 Understand how to integrate the payment form into your product. payment form or Guide

 Easily build a safe and simple payment page with our straightforward, step-by-step guide. payment page , the merchant without PCI DSS certification can process payments.

-request, a primary operation, withdraws funds from cardholder accounts and can utilize 3D Secure for verification.
-Successfully completed operations result in funds withdrawal or hold (in case if type
+The charge request, a primary operation, withdraws funds from cardholder accounts and can utilize 3D Secure for verification.
+Successfully completed operations result in funds withdrawal or hold (in case type

 Recurring payment operations differ from charges as they use a previously obtained token instead of cardholder data.
-Some recurring transactions, such as one-click payments, may require 3D Secure verification, necessitating the display of a bank page (ACS URL) for the user, which can be acquired through notifications or order status requests.
+Some recurring transactions, such as one-click payments, may require 3D Secure verification.
+To facilitate this verification process, the merchant needs to display a bank page (ACS URL) to the user.
+This bank page can be obtained through notifications or from the merchant side.